opencast/opencast/docs/guides/admin/docs/installation/example-installation.md

 Example Installation
 ===========================================================================

 The following instructions will focus on installing the most common Opencast setup meaning a distributed system across three nodes on Debian 12 VMs.
 If your setup differs, you can always refer to the linked sections for a more detailed instruction covering alternative options.
-The installation steps will be detailed so you can follow them step by step but for maintanance reasons of course it might make sense to automate some of the steps.
+For a RedHat based installation also refer to the [RPM](rpm-el.md) guide to compare and select the neccessary commands.
+The installation steps will be detailed so you can follow them step by step but for maintanance reasons it might make sense to automate some of the steps.
 This can be done for example with [ansible](ansible.md).

 Hardware